 Backyard Habitat Certification Story

-Testimonial from Monica Delzeit
+Submitted by Monica Delzeit

 Rachel Carson saw it coming 60 years ago.
 As a medical professional, I see our number one public health concern as the climate crisis.
 No other public health concern will affect us all.
 After retiring, I felt that I could add to my love of gardening and include all the portions of the Backyard Habitat Certification Program.
-Despite my orthopedic issues, I’ve been able to introduce and maintain all 5 pillars of this program, without much outside help:
+Despite my orthopedic issues, I’ve been able to introduce and maintain all five pillars of this program, without much outside help:

 monica's yard